hzguendi/es-process-hunter/README.md

 ```

 - `search_keywords`: List of keywords to search for in process details
+- `blacklist_keywords`: List of keywords to exclude from direct results (processes with these keywords will be shown only if part of lineage)
 - `additional_fields`: Extra fields to include in the results table
 - `date_range`: Time range for the search (using Elasticsearch date syntax)
 - `indices`: Elasticsearch indices to search in